aeonSolutions/aeonlabs-ESP32-C-Base-Firmware-Libraries/README.md

   - SQLite database to store measured experumental data and upload to a dataverse repository
   - Swarm connectivity to other nearby Smart DAQ devices for experimental data redundancy and sharing (IoE - Internet of Everything).
   - Blockchain like data storage and exchange of experimental data collected
-  - Experimental Data multiple Signing with multiple unique Fingerprint ID requests to other Smart DAQ devices:
+  - Sensor Data multiple Signing with multiple unique Fingerprint ID requests to other Smart DAQ devices
-    - from nearby devices on the same research project
-    - from nearby devices on the same Laboratory
-    - from nearby devices on the same campus
-    - from devices located elsewhere (on the internet) and available to do experimental data signing (obtained from a list of devices registered in a public server)
   - ✓ ~~Automatic geolocation of experimental data origins using the wifi network it connects~~
-  - Allow remote query of a device's setup, for instance sensor calibration,  at any time of the day (and night) from the data repository server
   - ✓ ~~Motion Detection of unauthorized handling of a specimen during an ongoing experiment~~
   - ✓ ~~Smart Device Language Pack Downloader and Language Selection~~
   - ✓ ~~Github Certificate of Authority (CA) Updater~~